 Disability cover goes without saying.
 Own occupation.
 Max you can feasibly buy, with protection against price increase if your health deteriorates.

-Users browsing this forum: Baidu [Spider], Chemist and 23 guests
+Users browsing this forum: sdsailing and 29 guests